jirou97/softeng19/README.md

-# Project created for the Software Engineering class of NTUA 2019.
+# Project created for the Software Engineering class of ece NTUA 2019.

 ## Project
 This project concerns the management of open electricity market data in Europe from [transparency.entsoe.eu](transparency.entsoe.eu)